codenothing/Nlint/doc/Precommit.md

 Buffers
 -------

-If you run Nodelint on a large project that produces many errors, you may run into half finished report problem.
-This happens because node exits before it's buffers finish writing, and cause weirdness with the terminal.
+If you run Nodelint on a large project that produces many errors, you may run into a half finished report problem.
+This happens because node exits before it's buffers finish writing, and can cause color confusion in the terminal.
 If you experience this, just increase the buffer wait time, which is currently defaulted to 400 milliseconds.

 	Nodelint --Nodelint-pre-commit=git -b 1500